 Although the United Nations classifies education as a human right belonging to every child, about 100 million children around the world face barriers, sometimes seemingly insurmountable ones, that keep them from going to school.
 Environmental problems like climate change, storms, floods, natural disasters, and energy shortages make the job of educating the poor a difficult one in many areas of the world.

-Fortunately schools are not limited to rows of desks, stacks of textbooks, and linoleum hallways.
+Fortunately, schools are not limited to rows of desks, stacks of textbooks, and linoleum hallways.
 They can be caves, boats, or train platforms.
-Yes, there’s a whole world of unusual schools out there!
+Yes, there’s a whole world of unusual and amazing schools out there!

 Boat schools, Bangladesh

 Many children in rural areas of Bangladesh, particularly girls, do not have access to education.
 Due to tradition, boys are the first ones to be sent to school and girls can go to school only if the facility is not too far from home.
-Often, the nearest school is miles away and for girls this can represent an insurmountable challenge to their schooling.
+Often, the nearest school is miles away and for girls, this can represent an insurmountable challenge to their schooling.
 During the monsoon season many schools find themselves under water.
-Due to the climate change, the yearly floods have become worse and prolonged and children can now go for months without having classes.
+Due to climate change, the yearly floods have become worse and prolonged and children can now go for months without having classes.

 The solution by nonprofit Shidhulai was unusual, but simple and effective: If children can’t go to school, the school in the form of boats should go to them.

 Train platform schools, India

 As a schoolteacher, Inderjit Khurana used to take the train to work.
 And each day, in the stations, she would come into contact with dozens of children who spent their days begging from train passengers rather than attending school.
 She learned that it was not a rare or isolated problem and that millions of children in India live on the streets.

 Convinced that these children would never be able to escape their conditions of poverty and homelessness without education, and realizing that it would be impossible to enroll these children in school, Inderjit decided to create a model program for “taking the school to the most out-of-school children.”